joevgreathead/ts-resume/README.md

 - [Webpack](https://webpack.js.org)
 - [Yarn](https://yarnpkg.com)

-The output can be found at: [joevg.dev](https://joevg.dev)
+The hosted version of my resume can be found at: [resume.joevg.dev](https://resume.joevg.dev)

 A printed PDF version of the same can be found on [Dropbox](https://www.dropbox.com/s/gxfidqakjqboep7/JoeGreathead_Resume.pdf?dl=0).

-You can also find me on [Linkedin](https://www.linkedin.com/in/joevgreathead/) if you prefer.
+You can also find me on [Linkedin](https://www.linkedin.com/in/joevgreathead/) or on my blog at [joevg.dev](https://joevg.dev).

 ## Set up